dan-fritchman/Thesis/content.md

 Note that `sim_my_pdk.py` need not necessarily import or directly depend upon `sitepdks` itself.
 So long as `sitepdks` is imported and configures the PDK installation anywhere in the Python program, further code will be able to refer to the PDK's `install` fields.

 ## Why Use Python?
+Why _Not_ Use {X}?

 Custom IC design is a complicated field.
-Its practitioners have to know (a lot of stuff), independent of any programming background.
+Its practitioners have to know a lot of stuff, independent of any programming background.
 Many have little or no programming experience at all.

 Python is reknowned for its accessibility to new programmers, largely attributable to its concise syntax, prototyping-friendly execution model, and thriving community.
 Moreover, Python has also become a hotbed for many of the tasks hardware designers otherwise learn programming for: numerical analysis, data visualization, machine learning, and the like.

 Hdl21 exposes the ideas they're used to - `Modules`, `Ports`, `Signals` - via as simple of a Python interface as it can. `Generators` are just functions.
 For many, this fact alone is enough to create powerfully reusable hardware.

-## Why _Not_ Use {X}?

-We know you have plenty of choice when you fly, and appreciate you choosing Hdl21.
-A few alternatives and how they compare:
+Hdl21's high-level goal is making analog IC designers more productive, through a combination of (a) improving their design process in the first place, and (b) improving their ability to share the output of that process.
+Alternative modes abound, including:

 ### Schematics

 Graphical schematics have been the lingua franca of the custom-circuit field for, well, as long as it's been around.
 Most practitioners are most comfortable in this graphical form.
-(For plenty of circuits, so are Hdl21's authors.)
-Their most obvious limitation is the lack of capacity for programmable manipulation via something like Hdl21 `Generators`.
+(For plenty of circuits, so are Hdl21's authors, as detailed in our next chapter.)
+We think schematics have their place.
+But we also find that they overwhelming majority are worth less than zero, and would be dramatically better off as code.
+Their most obvious limitation is the difficulty of conveying all sorts of structured, compound data in their GUI format.
+Parameterization is a prime example.
+Structured connections such as Hdl21 and Chisel's `Bundle` types are another. capacity for programmable manipulation via something like Hdl21 `Generators`.
 Some schematic-GUI programs attempt to include "embedded scripting", perhaps even in Hdl21's own language (Python).
 We see those GUIs as entombing your programs in their badness.
 Hdl21 is instead a library, designed to be used by any Python program you like, sharable and runnable by anyone who has Python.
 (Which is everyone.)

 ### Netlists (Spice et al)

-Take all of the shortcomings listed for schematics above, and add to them an under-expressive, under-specified, ill-formed, incomplete suite of "programming languages", and you've got netlists.
-Their primary redeeming quality: existing EDA CAD tools take them as direct input.
-So Hdl21 Modules export netlists of most popular formats instead.
+Each SPICE-class simulator, LVS-checker, and most other EDA tools requiring circuit-level content have their own notion of a "netlist language".
+There are many similarities: modular combinations of hardware, usually called "subcircuits" (`subckt`), "cards" for simulation options or controls, etc. These are generally under-expressive, under-specified, ill-formed "programming languages".
+Their primary redeeming quality is that existing EDA CAD tools take them as direct input.
+Hdl21 (in concert with VLSIR) exports the most popular formats of netlists instead.

 ### (System)Verilog, VHDL, other Existing Dedicated HDLs

 The industry's primary, 80s-born digital HDLs Verilog and VHDL have more of the good stuff we want here - notably an open, text-based format, and a more reasonable level of parametrization.
 And they have the desirable trait of being primary input to the EDA industry's core tools.
 They nonetheless lack the levels of programmability present here.
 And they generally require one of those EDA tools to execute and do, well, much of anything.
 Parsing and manipulating them is well-reknowned for requiring a high pain tolerance.
 Again Hdl21 sees these as export formats.
+Verilog is supported as a first-class target by the VLSIR export pipeline.

 ### Chisel

 Explicitly designed for digital-circuit generators at the same home as Hdl21 (UC Berkeley), [Chisel](https://www.chisel-lang.org/) [@chisel12] encodes RTL-level hardware in Scala-language classes.
 It's the closest of the alternatives in spirit to Hdl21.
-(And it's aways more mature.)
+And it's aways more mature.
 If you want big, custom, RTL-level circuits - processors, full SoCs, and the like - you should probably turn to Chisel instead.
 Chisel makes a number of decisions that make it less desirable for custom circuits, and have accordingly kept their designers' hands-off.

 The Chisel library's primary goal is producing a compiler-style intermediate representation (FIRRTL) to be manipulated by a series of compiler-style passes.
 We like the compiler-style IR (and may some day output FIRRTL).
 But custom circuits really don't want that compiler.
 The point of designing custom circuits is dictating exactly what comes out - the compiler _output_.
 The compiler is, at best, in the way.

 Next, Chisel targets _RTL-level_ hardware.
 This includes lots of things that would need something like a logic-synthesis tool to resolve to the structural circuits targeted by Hdl21.
 For example in Chisel (as well as Verilog and VHDL), it's semantically valid to perform an operation like `Signal + Signal`.
-In custom-circuit-land, it's much harder to say what that addition-operator would mean.
+In custom circuits, it's much harder to say what that addition-operator would mean.
 Should it infer a digital adder?
 Short two currents together?
 Stick two capacitors in series?

 Many custom-circuit primitives such as individual transistors actively fight the signal-flow/RTL modeling style assumed by the Chisel semantics and compiler.
 Again, it's in the way.
 Perhaps more important, many of Chisel's abstractions actively hide much of the detail custom circuits are designed to explicitly create.
 Implicit clock and reset signals serve as prominent examples.

 Above all - Chisel is embedded in Scala.
 It's niche, it's complicated, it's subtle, it requires dragging around a JVM.
 It's not a language anyone would recommend to expert-designer/ novice-programmers for any reason other than using Chisel.
 For Hdl21's goals, Scala itself is Chisel's biggest burden.